sharetribe/flex-docs/src/docs/concepts-development/console-overview/index.md

 **Built-in email templates** includes all emails that are sent from your marketplace as a part of the default user flow.
-They are essential to the operation of Flex and are designed to be sent at the crucial moments of the user onboarding flow and are not related to the transaction process.
+They are essential to the operation of the marketplace and are designed to be sent at the crucial moments of the user onboarding flow and are not related to the transaction process.
 The structure visual style of these emails can be edited with HTML directly in this tab of the Build section.
 You can edit the content of the built in emails in Build > Content > Email texts.

 **Events** has a summary of what the Events feature is about as well as some quick links to the relevant documentation.
 It also mentions the